-Even if you’ve seen the 1939 classic Wizard of Oz every year, you probably still think this was the line uttered by Dorothy (Judy Garland) when she realized she was far, far away from home, It’s really not.
-What she said was, “Toto, I’ve got a feeling we’re not in Kansas anymore.”
-It’s not about what Dorothy “thinks.”
-It’s all about her feelings.
+Even if you watch the 1939 classic Wizard of Oz every year, you probably still remember this as the line uttered by Dorothy (Judy Garland) when she realizes she's far, far away from home, It's really not.
+What she actually says is "Toto, I've got a feeling we're not in Kansas anymore."
+It's not about what Dorothy "thinks."
+It's all about her feelings.

 "Fasten your seat belts.
 It's going to be a bumpy ride."

 This is a curious misinterpretation.
-Why have we collectively taken Bette Davis‘ most famous quote from All About Eve (“Fasten your seatbelts, it’s going to be a bumpy night”) and made it sound like she’s a sadistic greeter at a Disney theme park ride?
-It’s bumpy “night,” people, unless you remember some rollercoasters in the movie that we’ve forgotten.
+Why have we collectively taken Bette Davis' most famous quote from All About Eve ("Fasten your seatbelts, it's going to be a bumpy night.") and made it sound like she's a sadistic greeter at a Disney theme park ride?
+It's bumpy "night," people.
+No one's boarding a rollercoaster.

 "We have ways of making you talk."

-Even if you’ve never seen the 1935 Gary Cooper movie The Lives of a Bengal Lancer, you probably know this line, which is best said with a sinister German accent.
-Well, it might be worth actually watching the movie, because that line doesn’t exist.
-What’s really said—and in perfectly clear English, without the accent—is “Well, gentlemen?
-We have ways to make men talk.”
+Even if you've never seen the 1935 Gary Cooper movie The Lives of a Bengal Lancer, you probably know this line, which is best said with a German accent.
+Well, it might be worth actually watching the movie, because that line doesn't exist.
+What's really said—and without the accent usually added to it—is "Well, gentlemen?
+We have ways to make men talk."